liebman/STarBar/README.md

 :zap: This is a work in progress, thanks for your patience! :zap:

 This project makes use of the [homebridge-smartthings](https://github.com/pdlove/homebridge-smartthings) 'JSON Complete API' application for the SmartThings hub.
-Please follow these instructions to install that:
+If you do not already have this installed, please follow these instructions to install it.

 > Log into your SmartThings account at https://graph.api.smartthings.com/ Goto "My SmartApps"